Boeing CEO tells U.S. lawmakers at hearing: 'We've made mistakes'; faces tough questions

 Wicker addressed the families, saying: “I promise to their loved ones that we will find out what went wrong and work to prevent future tragedies.”

-Indonesian investigators reported on Friday that Boeing, acting without adequate oversight from U.S. regulators, failed to grasp risks in the design of cockpit software on the 737 MAX, sowing the seeds for the Oct.
-29, 2018, Lion Air 610 crash, which also involved errors by airline workers and crew.

-Muilenburg added that “regulators should approve the return of the MAX to the skies only after they have applied the most rigorous scrutiny, and are completely satisfied as to the plane’s safety.
-The flying public deserves nothing less.”

-Reporting by David Shepardson; additional reporting by Eric M. Johnson in Seattle; Editing by Bernadette Baum
+Reporting by David Shepardson in Washington; Additional reporting by Eric M. Johnson in Seattle; Editing by Bernadette Baum and Matthew Lewis